Former U.S. national security adviser Brzezinski dies at 89

-(Reuters) - Zbigniew Brzezinski, who served as U.S. President Jimmy Carter's national security adviser during the Iran hostage crisis and the Soviet invasion of Afghanistan and drove a normalization of relations with China, has died.
+May 27 (Reuters) - Former U.S. national security adviser Zbigniew Brzezinski, who established himself in the Carter administration as a hardliner on foreign policy, died on Friday, his family said.
 He was 89.

-Brzezinski's daughter Mika, a host on MSNBC's "Morning Joe" show, said her father died peacefully on Friday.
-She did not give the cause of death.
+Brzezinski's daughter Mika, a host on MSNBC's "Morning Joe" show, said on social media that her father died peacefully.
+She did not give the cause of his death.

 "He was known to his friends as Zbig, to his grandchildren as Chief and to his wife as the enduring love of her life.
 I just knew him as the most inspiring, loving and devoted father any girl could ever have," she said on Instagram.

-Brzezinski, the hawkish son of a Polish diplomat, was national security adviser for all four years of the 1977-81 Carter presidency.
-The period saw tumultuous international events, including the Iranian revolution, the taking of 52 Americans as hostages in Tehran and a failed rescue mission, and the Soviet invasion of Afghanistan.
+Brzezinski, the son of a Polish diplomat, was national security adviser for all four years of Jimmy Carter's presidency.
+He helped Carter contend with several major international events, including the Iranian revolution that overthrew the Shah, the taking of 52 Americans as hostages in Tehran and a failed rescue mission, and the Soviet invasion of Afghanistan.

-Brzezinski was plucked by Carter from the academic world and saw many of the Soviet Union's foreign policy moves as evidence it could not be trusted.
+Brzezinski, plucked by Carter from the academic world, saw many of the Soviet Union's foreign policy moves as evidence it could not be trusted.

 That placed him at odds with two of Carter's closest advisers: Secretary of State Cyrus Vance, who pushed for a Strategic Arms Limitation Treaty (SALT-2) with Moscow, and Defense Secretary Harold Brown, who urged a U.S.-Soviet accord to curb conventional forces in Europe.

-His hardline stance led Pravda, the Soviet Communist Party newspaper, to denounce him as a "foe of detente."
+His hardline stance on U.S.-Soviet relations led Pravda, the Soviet Communist Party newspaper, to denounce him as a "foe of detente".

-"His influence spanned several decades, and I was one of several Presidents who benefited from his wisdom and counsel.
-You always knew where Zbig stood, and his ideas and advocacy helped shape decades of American national security policy."

-In a joint statement, former President George H. W. Bush and his national security adviser, Brent Scowcroft, hailed Brzezinski as "a great American ... a good man and a good friend."

-While he was skeptical of Soviet motives and objectives, Brzezinski nurtured a diplomatic friendship between the United States and China, which culminated in a trip to Beijing in June 1978 that led to re-establishment of diplomatic ties.
+While he was skeptical of Soviet motives and objectives, Brzezinski nurtured a diplomatic friendship between the United States and China, which culminated in a trip to Beijing in June 1978.
+Six months later Carter announced a decision to re-establish diplomatic ties with China starting in 1979.

 Brzezinski received a doctorate from Harvard University in 1953 and became an American citizen in 1958.

-He voiced support for U.S. policy in Vietnam in the mid-1960s, and served on the policy planning staff of President Lyndon Johnson's State Department.
+He voiced support for U.S. policy in Vietnam in the mid-1960s, and served on the policy planning staff of President Lyndon Johnson's State Department in that era.

 Along with David Rockefeller, chairman of the Chase Manhattan Bank, Brzezinski helped to found the Trilateral Commission, a private group that promoted closer ties between North America, Western Europe and Japan.

+Linas Linkevicius, Lithuanian foreign minister, paid tribute to Brzezinski during a global security forum in Slovakia, describing him as a strategist, a great statesman and friend of the Baltic States.

-Carter had known Brzezinski before his election and asked him to leave Columbia University, where the effects of Soviet communism had been the focus of much of his work.
+Carter had known Brzezinski before his election to the White House in 1976 and asked him to leave Columbia University, where the effects of Soviet communism had been the focus of much of Brzezinski's work.

-Having regular access to Carter gave Brzezinski vast influence, leading to reports that he and Vance were rivals for the president's ear.
+Having regular access to Carter gave him vast influence in Washington, which for a time led to recurring reports that he and Vance were rivals for the president's ear.
 The rivalry lasted until Vance resigned after the aborted mission to rescue American hostages in Iran in April 1980.

 Before the seizure of the U.S. embassy in Tehran in 1979, Vance had resisted Brzezinski's proposal that Washington back a military crackdown against Iran's radical Islamic forces.